What is the Cuick Trac Managed Enclave?

-Because Cuick Trac is a virtual enclave, it allows for better control of CUI data flow, as CUI never touches the OSC’s (organization seeking certification) network or device.
-Cuick Trac’s technology and compliance advisory support guides you towards compliance with DFARS 252.205-7012, NIST 800-171, and the emerging CMMC 2.0 requirements.
+Because Cuick Trac is a virtual enclave with defined technical boundaries, it allows for control of CUI data flows, as CUI never touches the OSC’s (organization seeking certification) network or device.
+Cuick Trac’s technology and compliance advisory support guides you towards compliance with DFARS 252.205-7012, NIST 800-171, and the CMMC 2.0 requirements.

-Cuick Trac was purpose built for businesses who lack the bandwidth and resources to implement and manage the required controls themselves.
+Cuick Trac was purpose built for businesses who lack the bandwidth and resources to implement and manage the required technical and security controls, required by the Federal Government for protecting CUI.
 The Defense Industrial Base (DIB) needs solutions that are affordable, practical and secure by default, that can also be implemented in a shorter amount of time.

 Controlled Unclassified Information (CUI) refers to unclassified information that is to be protected from public disclosure.
 The CUI designation replaces “sensitive but unclassified” and other similar control markings.
-To learn more, visit What is CUI?
+To learn more, download our ebook or see examples of CUI.

 The DFARS 252.204-7012 clause says that if you handle Controlled Unclassified Information, you should have implemented NIST SP 800-171 no later than Dec 31, 2017.
 Since this deadline has passed and many defense organizations don’t meet this current requirement, the DoD developed CMMC.
 Organizations within the DoD supply chain need a risk-based approach to become compliant, and more importantly, secure their environments where CUI is processed, stored and transmitted.